 Today, unions play a critical role in narrowing racial economic disparities.
-For example, Black, Chinese and Latino workers have a long history of organizing for better wages and working conditions, even when they were excluded from established unions and lacked labor protections. ^{231,232,233} Many unions excluded Black workers and other workers of color-either explicitly or by creating unreasonably high barriers. ^{234,235,236,237} With the formation of the explicitly multiracial Congress of Industrial Organizations in 1935 and the passage of the Civil Rights Act in 1964, unions have increasingly become more inclusive.
+For example, Black, Chinese and Latino workers have a long history of organizing for better wages and working conditions, even when they were excluded from established unions and lacked labor protections.
+Many unions excluded Black workers and other workers of color-either explicitly or by creating unreasonably high barriers.
+Many unions of Industrial Organizations in 1935 and the passage of the Civil Rights Act in 1964, unions have increasingly become more inclusive.
 Today, 11.5% of Black workers are members of a union, the highest rate of any major racial group.
-238
+Many unions is a union, the highest rate of any major racial group.

 Union representation narrows racial pay gaps.
-Collective bargaining increases the power of marginalized workers by standardizing pay grades based on skill level and strengthening protections against workplace discrimination.239 Unionization increases pay for Black and Hispanic workers by 13.1% and 18.8% respectively, which is a greater wage premium than the 10.2% average wage boost for all unionized workers.240 Increased income thanks to unionization also narrows racial wealth gaps.241
+Collective bargaining increases the power of marginalized workers by standardizing pay grades based on skill level and strengthening protections against workplace discrimination.
+Unionization increases pay for Black and Hispanic workers by 13.1% and 18.8% respectively, which is a greater wage premium than the 10.2% average wage boost for all unionized workers.
+Increased income thanks to unionization also narrows racial wealth gaps.